mstr-dev/Visualization-Plugins-Deprecated/README.md

 ###Description
-Goal of this repo is to share/collect customer created/customized Visualization for Microstrategy dashboards.
-Microstrategy provides several OOTB Visualization in our platform, but it may not be enough.
-Visualization in Micrstrategy platform is based on JavaScript, so it is possible to create or adjust exist visualization to fit in Microstrategy platform.
+Goal of this repo is to share/collect customer created/customized Visualizations for MicroStrategy dashboards.
+MicroStrategy provides several out-of-box Visulizations in our platform.
+Now you can extend the visualization pool and have more choices.
+Visualization in MicrStrategy platform is based on JavaScript, so it is possible to create or adjust existing visualizations to fit in MicroStrategy platform.
 Some great work such as [D3](https://github.com/mbostock/d3) makes it even more convenient.

-###How to use
+###How To Use
 Steps to use visualization plugins in this repo:

 1. Clone the repo and copy the visualization folders you like to `{Web folder}/plugins`,
 2. Restart the web server.

+###Create Customized Visualiztions
+You can follow the introduction [Here](https://lw.microstrategy.com/MSDZ/MSDL/10/docs/projects/VisSDK_All/Default.htm#topics/HTML5/Creating_an_HTML5_visualization.htm%3FTocPath%3DVisualization%2520SDK%7CHTML5%2520Visualizations%7C_____0) to create a new customized visualization.

-###Sharing strategy
+###Sharing Strategy
-Sharing your visualization is highly encouraged.
+Sharing your visualizations is highly encouraged.
 Steps to share:

 1. Fork this repo and clone it in your PC.